WisTex/Neuhub-Hubzilla-Widgets/README.md

 util/add_widget_repo https://framagit.org/WisTex/Neuhub-Hubzilla-Widgets.git neuhubwidgets
 ```
 See the Hubzilla INSTALL.txt file for more details.
 (More thorough instructions will be added here later.)

+This repository is also mirrored on GitHub until January 21, 2025 (when access token expires).